hapax/hapax.github.io/outreach.md

   random walks and collisions, and Brownian motion.
 Based on aforementioned [blog post](https://hapax.github.io/physics/teaching/hacks/napkin-hacks/).
 - [*Physics Circle: problems and solutions*](assets/circle-probs.pdf)
 (2018--19).
-A medley of problems on everything from string theory to sneezing cubesats into space.
+A medley of problems on everything from string theory and black holes, to Starbucks and tea cups.
 - [*Dimensional analysis and black holes*](assets/dimensional-analysis.pdf)
 (2019).
 An in-depth introduction to dimensional analysis, with applications to black hole thermodynamics.